Spitfier720/Battlesnake/README.md

 Made with Python's template for Battlesnake, and hosted on Repl.

-My first attempt with a partner on a Snake AI.
+My first attempt on a Snake AI.

 ### TODO ###